-The 2022 Comprehensive Plan Update and Planning Framework are used as a foundation in the development of ecosystem restoration strategies in support of completing the next Funded Priority List.
+The 2022 Comprehensive Plan Update and Planning Framework are used as a foundation in the development of ecosystem restoration strategies in support of all Funded Priority Lists developed by the Council.

 Best Available Science, and adaptive and data management principles are utilized in the development of Funded Priorities Lists and evaluation of FPL amendments.